frc3624/infinite-recharge/README.md

 - DPAD DOWN:        Move BallTrack backwards
 - DPAD LEFT:        Move Intake Arm Up
 - DPAD RIGHT:       Move Intake Arm Down

-## Notes

-We have a few bugs with the code, some of it may be related to the hardware components though.

-- Can't move the robot if the intake is going
-- Finish PID Tuning
-- Set Limelight tuning for determining required velocity
-- Consolidate Intake Height to one button (it's been really weird locally, we'll see if it gets fixed)
-- This might be more build's fault, but there's a minor bug related to ball detection in the balltrack